 Household Type Property Size Conditions Single Person Any 1 bed property or 2 bed above ground Floor 2 beds will only be allocated where a property is deemed hard to let.
 It is allocated subject to affordability and sustainability.

-Household Property Size Conditions Туре Couple Any 1 bed property or 2 bed above ground Floor 2 beds will only be allocated where a property is deemed hard to let.
+Couple Any 1 bed property or 2 bed above ground Floor 2 beds will only be allocated where a property is deemed hard to let.
 It is allocated subject to affordability and sustainability.
 Carer A bedroom will be allocated if the carer needs to reside in the property and is not already part of the permanent household Subject to an agreed medical need for a Carer.
 Evidence of Housing Benefit and/or Disability Living Allowance will need to be at enhanced levels.
 Young carers treated as if they are 16+ Medical A bedroom will be allocated if recommended as part of the medical need Subject to an agreed medical need where the extra room may be needed to accommodate large equipment or there are serious mobility issues.
-Child Residency A bedroom will be allocated for a child who resides as part of the household 4 nights per week or more and we have evidence they are part of the applicant's household Subject to evidence such as Child Benefit and/or Custody Order.
+Residency for a child resides as part of Custody Order.
+We will not allow Subject to evidence such as Child Benefit and/or Custody Order.
 We will not allow the same children on more than one application.
 Unborn Child Provision will be made for an unborn child provided we have evidence Subject to evidence of a MATB1 issued by NHS confirming the pregnancy.
 The unborn child will be treated as same sex.
 The overcrowding priority will not be awarded until the child is born and a birth certificate has been provided.
 The applicant will be able to bid without the overcrowding award.
 The date of birth will be used to determine the effective band date.
 16+ Own Bedroom The child is deemed in need of their own personal space.
 Sex Separation Children of the opposite sex will only be allocated their own bedroom when they are 10 years or older This reflects the current benefits position.
-Students Living away from home will be treated as part of the main household Where a household normally includes a family member who currently lives away from home studying at college or university that family member may be considered part of the household for the duration of the initial course.
+Students Living away from home will not be treated as part of the main household Where a household normally includes a family member who currently lives away from home studying at college or university that family member may be considered part of the household for the duration of the initial course.
 This will usually be up to 3 years.
 Evidence of the end date of the course must be provided and a reassessment will be made following the end of the course.
-Post graduate study may not be

-Household Type Property Size Conditions covered by the above criteria.
-This ties in with Housing Benefit/Universal Credit.
+Post graduate study may not be covered by the above criteria.
+This ties in with Housing Benefit.
 Under Occupation Allow under occupation by 1 bedroom This will only apply where a property is deemed hard to let and subject to affordability and sustainability.
-Ground Floor Ground floor units will be prioritised for medical need where possible but ultimately, we will make best use of stock.
-We will advertise clearly to show how we allocate ground floor properties.
-We will seek to be fair to applicants and partner landlords.
-Some partner landlords may restrict upper floors when a household has children for safety reasons, and this will show in the advert.
-Adapted Adapted units will be prioritised for medical need applicants who require the specific adaptations in the property.
+Ground Floor Ground floor units will be prioritised for medical need where possible but ultimately, we will make best use of stock. be fair to applicants and partner landlords.
+Some Adapted Adapted units will be prioritised for medical need applicants who require the specific adaptations in the property.
 OT assessments will be used to assess the requirements of the household.